ostrolucky/stdinho/README.md

 ## Configuration

-Just supply stdinho or provide file via `--file` option to stdinho and that's all.
+Just supply stdin or provide file via `--file` option to stdinho and that's all.
 There is option to specify IP/Port on which stdinho should listen at as well.

 `--file` acts as an [tee](https://en.wikipedia.org/wiki/Tee_(command)) if both stdin and --file is provided